sarah-naqvi/Top-Programming-Languages-Dashboard/Readme.md

-#📊 Top Programming Languages Dashboard (Power BI)
+📊 Top Programming Languages Dashboard (Power BI)

-##📌 Project Overview
+📌 Project Overview

-This Power BI dashboard presents a historical analysis of top programming languages based on their year of creation and founders/creators.
+This Power BI dashboard provides a historical analysis of programming languages based on their year of creation and founders/creators.
-The objective of this project is to understand how programming languages evolved over time and identify periods of high innovation and key contributors.
+The goal of this project is to understand how programming languages have evolved over time, identify periods of high innovation, and highlight key contributors.

-The analysis is purely informational and historical, based only on the available dataset.
+The analysis is purely historical and informational, derived strictly from the available dataset.

-##🗂 Dataset Description
+🗂 Dataset Description

-The dataset contains information about 100 programming languages with the following columns:
+The dataset contains information on 100 programming languages with the following attributes:

 Language – Name of the programming language

 Founder/Creator – Individual or organization that created the language

-Year – Year in which the language was created
+Year – Year the language was introduced

 Time Range: 1949 – 2023

-##❓ Key Questions Answered
+❓ Key Questions Answered

-The dashboard is designed to answer these questions:
+This dashboard answers the following questions:

 How many programming languages are included in the dataset?

-What is the earliest and latest year of programming language creation?
+What are the earliest and most recent years of programming language creation?

-How many programming languages were created per decade?
+How many programming languages were created in each decade?

 Which founders or creators contributed the most programming languages?

 How are programming languages distributed across different decades?

-What languages correspond to specific founders and creation years?
+Which languages correspond to specific founders and creation years?

-##📈 Dashboard Features & Visuals
+📈 Dashboard Features & Visuals
 🔹 KPI Cards

 Total Languages – Total number of programming languages